haiy/shadowsocks-client/README.md

-# docker-shadowsocks-client
+# shadowsocks-client

-Shadowsocks client with HTTP proxy and support for salsa20/chacha20.
+Dockerized Shadowsocks client with HTTP proxy and support for salsa20/chacha20.

 Exposes a privoxy HTTP proxy which can be set as system proxy or used by other docker containers that need proxying through shaodowsocks.

-Also check out the compatible [docker-shadowsocks-server](https://github.com/tedostrem/docker-shadowsocks-server)
+Also check out the compatible [shadowsocks-server](https://github.com/tedostrem/shadowsocks-server)

 ## Install proxy script
 ```